Panthays: Exodus

 The scattered remnants of the Panthay troops continue their resistance after the fall of Dali.
 But when Momien was next besieged and stormed by the imperial troops in May 1873, their resistance broke completely.
 Many adherents to the Panthay cause were persecuted by the Qing.
 Many Panthays fled with their families across the Burmese border and took refuge in the Wa State where, they set up the exclusively Panthay town of Panglong in 1875.

 The demise of the Sultanate had shattered the hope of all their own Islamic kingdom in Yunnan.
 For a period of perhaps ten to fifteen years following the collapse, the province's Hui minority was widely discriminated against.
-During these years, Hui refugees settled across the frontier within Burma gradually established themselves in their traditional callings – as merchants, caravaneers, miners, restaurateurs as well as some smugglers and mercenaries.
+During these years, Hui refugees settled across the frontier within Burma and gradually established themselves in their traditional callings – as merchants, caravaneers, miners, restaurateurs as well as some smugglers and mercenaries.
 15 years after the fall of the Sultanate, the original Panthay settlements had grown to include numbers of Shan and other hill peoples.

 Mandalay

 Colonel Mah Too-tu found himself in the same situation.
 When the Sultanate fell, Mah Too-tu was stranded at Mandalay.
 For a man of his rank and stature, going back to Dali meant sure execution by the Qing authorities.
 In November 1868, he bought a plot of land with a house on it for 80 pieces of one-kyat coins from Khunit Ywa-sa Princess.
 On 7 June 1873, Mah Too-tu married Shwe Gwe, a lady from Sagyin-wa village near Amarapura, who happened to be the daughter of a princess of Manipur brought to Mandalay as a captive by the Burmese king.
 Mah Too-tu spent the last years of his life at the Panthay Compound with his Burmese wife.

 After the mass exodus from Yunnan, the number of Panthays residing in Mandalay gradually increased.
 The new arrivals, usually families, came by way of Bhamo or via the Wa State.
 When the land for the Panthays was granted by King Mindon, there were a few houses on it, in addition to several old graves.
 The place had been an abandoned graveyard.
-In the years immediately following the completion of the mosque, there were less than twenty houses in the Panthay Compound.
+In the years immediately following the completion of the mosque, there were fewer than twenty houses in the Panthay Compound.
 There were also between ten and twenty Panthay households living in other parts of Mandalay.

 The establishment of the Panthay Mosque in 1868 marked the emergence of the Panthays as a distinct community in Mandalay.
 Although the number of this first generation of Panthays remained small, the mosque signified the beginning of the first Panthay Jama'at (Congregation) in Mandalay Ratanabon Naypyidaw.